gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ![](resources/iot-central-device-template-interface-command-schema.png)

-### Opening, Closing, and Dispatching with Direct Method Bindings
+### Opening, Dispatching, and Closing Direct Method Bindings

 Like Peripherals, Timers, and Device Twin Bindings, Direct Method Bindings can be automatically opened, dispatched, and closed if they are added to the directMethodBindings array.
 Direct Method Bindings added to the **directMethodBindings array** are referred to as a **set** of direct method bindings.